NuTufts/ratpac-coherent/README.md

 ## Chroma Interface Optional

-This copy has an extremely developmental feature: an interface to Chroma, which simulates photon transport on a GPU.
+This copy has remnants of an extremely developmental feature: an interface to Chroma, which simulates photon transport on a GPU.
 Current state is that it is not really working.

-But to build with it anyway:

-* go into ./configure and change USECHROMA=1
-* one needs to have zmq and google protobufs
-* one also needs to clone and install the ratchroma interface ...

 ## Geometry